Caya diaphragm, a new single-size barrier device - COMPLETED

 Women who cannot or choose not to use hormonal contraception need additional contraceptive options.
 Traditional diaphragms require that women be fitted by healthcare clinicians, which is often a barrier to provision in developing countries.
-The Program for Appropriate Technology in Health (PATH) SILCS diaphragm is a revolutionary diaphragm—it is the first single-size reusable diaphragm that can be used by most women.
-The SILCS diaphragm was created in an iterative process that incorporated user feedback throughout development.
-A Phase III contraceptive trial of the SILCS diaphragm, used in combination with either BufferGel® or nonoxynol-9, enrolled 450 couples at 6 U.S. sites.
-Results show that the SILCS is as effective as the traditional diaphragm.
-SILCS is currently sold in Europe as the Caya diaphragm and received market clearance by the FDA, allowing eventual distribution in the U.S.
+The Program for Appropriate Technology in Health (PATH) Caya diaphragm is revolutionary —it is the first single-size reusable diaphragm that can be used by most women.
+The Caya diaphragm was created in an iterative process that incorporated user feedback throughout development.
+The Caya is currently sold in Europe and the U.S.

 Meloxicam, a nonsteroidal, anti-inflammatory agent to be used as emergency contraception - COMPLETED